Niveditha-Jain/LRU-Cache/README.md

 # LRU-Cache

-Design and implement a data structure for Least Recently Used (LRU) cache.It should support the following operations: get and set.
+Design and implement a data structure for Least Recently Used (LRU) cache in Go Language.It should support the following operations: get and set.

    get(key)